 I. I Hate Myself Therefore I Eat

-“How is Suppers different from other groups and therapy?”
+“How is Suppers different from other groups?”
 This question was put to me, and I have a lot to say on the subject.
 I hope my story will help others who struggle as I have struggled.

 Diet programs did not honor my learning style.
 They forced me to operate from one narrow part of my brain, neglecting the other parts of me.
 First, I need to feel safe and bonded to the people I’m with.
 Next, I need to see and hear before I start doing.
 Like a child learning a new language, I start with the things that get my basic needs met, and move at my own pace into phrases, sentences, and paragraphs – or in this case, chopping, preparing, and eating in “complete sentences.”